Laws and taxes for British nationals who want to buy or let property in Spain.

 See the video on buying property in Spain.

-It is strongly recommended that you choose a lawyer who is specialised in Spanish land law (urbanismo).
-The Spanish property conveyancing system is different to the UK and you should ensure that those involved in the transaction are qualified professionals who have an expert knowledge of the system.
+It is strongly recommended that you choose an independent lawyer who is specialised in Spanish land law (urbanismo).
+Independent means that they work on your behalf only and are not also looking after the interests of the agent or developer.
+The Spanish property conveyancing system is different to the UK system so you should ensure that those involved in the transaction are qualified and experienced in Spain.

 Exercise extreme caution if an estate agent, promoter or lawyer urges you to cut corners to save money or time.